SandokanSaruhan/PHP-Curl-HTTP-POST/README.md

 # PHP curl HTPP POST

-A simple php curl post method to a fake server ap'
+A simple php curl post method to a fake server api

-it can be used as a class and the resukts can be keep as session after parsing
+it can be used as a class and the results can be keep as session after parsing